babilog/markup-debugging-webpack-contributing/post.md

 ![alt text](/assets/node_debug_vscode.png "Debug VS Code")

-### That's it!
+### That's it! ✅

 Go ahead and play around!
 If you want to do more elaborate Webpack config debug, just pass a `webpack.config.js` from your sample project like this:

 `node --inspect-brk bin/webpack.js --config ./webpack.config.js`

-Feel free to leave a comment below if you have any questions or any of these steps don't work for your setup.
+Feel free to leave a comment below if you have any questions or any of these steps don't work for your setup 💯